A Malmquist-like bias in the inferred areas of diamond caustics and consequences for inferred time delays of gravitationally lensed quasars: Implications of caustic area bias for time delays and the Hubble constant

-We examine 3 different systems that figure prominently in the TDCOSMO \citep{birrer} results: HE0435-1223, WFI2033-4723, and PG1115+080, and then analyze how varying diamond caustic areas influence the time delay.
-We adopt the power-law + external shear lensing potential of equation (9), as implemented in Keeton's {\tt lensmodel} program \citep{lensmodel}.
+We examine 3 different systems that figure prominently in recent TDCOSMO results \citep{Birrer}: HE0435--1223, WFI2033--4723, and PG1115+080, and examine how the variation in the area of the diamond caustic influences time delay.
+We adopt the power-law + external shear lensing potential of equation (\ref{eqn:PLXSpot}), as implemented in Keeton's {\tt lensmodel} program \citep{lensmodel}.